pacoccino/stellar-portal/README.md

 ### Internationalization

-Indeed the app would need to be available in several languages.
+Indeed, the app would need to be available in several languages.

 ## Ideas